Harold Ramis: The Comedic Genius Behind the Camera

 Recognition and Honors

-Ramis received numerous accolades throughout his career, including a BAFTA Award and a Writers Guild of America Award.
-Posthumously, he was honored with a lifetime achievement award from the Writers Guild of America, and The Second City established the Harold Ramis Film School in his honor.
+Throughout his career, Ramis received many awards, including a BAFTA Award.
+After his passing, he was honored with a lifetime achievement award from the Writers Guild of America.
+The Second City established the Harold Ramis Film School in his memory.

 Cultural Impact